thomas-mc-work/nfsiise-build-env/README.md

 ## Final Note

 Currently the game is being compiled using the `gl1` CLI switch.
-This is due to a visual regression, which I've encountered lately (2021-03).
-[This issue is being reported here](https://github.com/zaps166/NFSIISE/issues/68).
+This is due to the fact that you can't use anti-aliasing when using `gl2`.
+See the regarding issue: https://github.com/zaps166/NFSIISE/issues/122